raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Integer

-Any JSON number, positive or negative multiple of 1.
+Any JSON number that is a positive or negative multiple of 1.
 The integer type inherits its facets from the [number type](#number).

 ```yaml
 types: